colebemis/tabio/README.md

 ## Contributing

-Bug reports, feature requests and pull requests are always welcome.
+Bug reports, feature requests, and pull requests are always welcome.
 Please see the [contributing guidelines](https://github.com/colebemis/tabio/blob/master/CONTRIBUTING.md) for more information.

 ## License